CVM-Projects/JitFFI/README.md

 # JitFFI
-JIT compiler for FFI (Foreign-Function Interface).
+A fast and customizable JIT compiler for FFI (Foreign-Function Interface).

 ## Support